mipmip/ievms-ruby/README.md

 ## TODO 0.1.x first loud release

 * Upload files as admin to guest machine
-* Test Windows XP
 * Test Windows 10
-* Execution time out for exec
+* Execution time out for exec, as option
 * Test on Linux guest
-* Rubocop refactoring
-* CodeClimate Coverage setup
-* Duplicate code removal
+* Gitlab CI Example

 ## BackLog

 * Ansible Example
-* Gitlab CI Example
 * Jenkins Example

+## Contributing

+Merge requests are welcome.
+Specially for XP support.
+Please submit a new ticket if you want to report an issue.

-## Testing
+### Testing

 To run the tests you need top fullfil the testing requirements first:

 * VirtualBox >= 5.0.4
 * "IE9 - Win7" installed by ievms.sh
 * Create an new virtual machine called `standbymachine`.
 Keep the disk size as small as possible.
 It should be turned off.